|C. Kent Kwoh, MD|

 There is also a full service infusion clinic delivering state-of-the-art biologic therapies, as well as intravenous osteoporosis medication, which is available to both University of Arizona physicians and outside referrals.
 Bone density measurements are available onsite, as is a full service phlebotomist.

 Please use the quicklink on the left for additional information.

 The Rheumatology Fellowship at the University of Arizona is a two-year approved fellowship complying with the regulations for board eligibility.
-It utilizes the teaching facilities at the University of Arizona Health Sciences Center/University Medical Center, which including a 326 bed general hospital, the Arizona Arthritis Center and the Southern Arizona V.A.
+It utilizes the teaching facilities at the University of Arizona Medical Center-University Campus, which includies a 326-bed general hospital, the University of Arizona Arthritis Center and the Southern Arizona V.A.
 Health Care Systems.
-We also provide rheumatologic care to the local Native American populations.
-The Section of Rheumatology provides support for two fellows each year.
+Along with Rheumatology faculty members, fellows also provide rheumatologic care to the local Native American populations.
+The Division of Rheumatology provides support for two new fellows each year.